 GVF or better & complete with MIC details, CWGC & SDGW Details along with London gazette details.

 GVR 1st type WW1 Distinguished conduct medal (DCM) To- 9901.C.SJT.MJR.A.UNWIN.8TH.CHESHIRE.R

 Albert Unwin first landed in the Balkans 26-6-1915 serving with the 8th battalion.

 He was awarded the DCM in the London gazette 21-6-1916 with the following citation

-GVF with copy MIC details, medal rolls & London gazette details
+NEF/GVF & complete with MIC & London gazette details.

 website designed and maintained by Concept500